eXist-db/puppet-existdb/README.md

 java::package: 'java-1.8.0-openjdk-devel'
 ```

-To configure a reverse proxy to make eXistdb appear on port 443:
+To configure a reverse proxy to make eXistdb appear on port 443, add `mod 'puppet-nginx', '0.6.0'` to your Puppetfile and then:

 ```
 class existdb::reverseproxy {